Checkout Champ

 https://t1.anytrack.io/<ACCOUNT_ID>/collect/?click_id=[cc_custom_click_id]&value=[orderAmount]&transactionId=[orderId]&currency=[orderCurrency]&event_name=purchase

-Good to know:
+Good

 When AnyTrack successfully receives and verifies a conversion, the integration status automatically changes to Active.